By Zach Oakes

 Try to be honest with yourself about where you’re typically getting stopped out.
 This can also be done by using a $100 pnl Trail Stop and maybe a $150 fixed target, limiting your upside that the computer can create based on assumptions.

 Assuming you have made it this far, your backtests are definitely becoming much more down to earth, literally.
-There are still a few things that I’ve found to cause some crazy results in backtests, so I’ll list them out for a final review.
+There are still a few things that I’ve found to cause some crazy results through backtesting, so I’ll list them out for a final review.

 - Entry and Exit within the same bar